Ultimate Guide on How To Find a Literary Agent

 - Find more opportunities and deals that market your author brand, like speaking engagements, book signings, etc.

-Do You Need A Literary Agent?
+Do You Need To Find A Literary Agent?

-Remember that both publishers and literary agents are taking a risk on your book, so it needs to pay out for them.
+Both publishers and literary agents are taking a risk on your book, so it needs to pay out for them.
 Unfortunately, a dolphin training manual won’t bring in the big bucks.

-Alternatively, if your manuscript fits into the indie publishing scene, you could either self-publish or approach smaller publishers who don’t require you to have a literary agent.
+If your manuscript fits into the indie publishing scene, you could either self-publish or approach smaller publishers who don’t require you to have a literary agent.

-The Good And Bad Of Having A Literary Agent
+Benefits and Drawbacks Of Having A Literary Agent

 If you think your book has the potential to be a major success, it doesn’t mean you have to get a literary agent.
 The publishing industry has been shifting for years now, and it’s getting easier and easier to publish a book on your own or seek out a smaller publisher that admires niche topics.

-- Less headaches for you: You don’t have to worry about keeping track of the business side of writing, for example, negotiation, logistics, publicity, marketing ideas, etc.
+You don’t have to worry about keeping track of the business side of writing, for example, negotiation, logistics, publicity, marketing ideas, etc. | It takes longer to become published than self-publishing, which has less pushback. |

-- Career guidance: They’ll always have an eye on the bigger picture when it comes to your career.
+They’ll always have an eye on the bigger picture when it comes to your career. | Even if you find a literary agent, they may not be the best fit for you. |

-- Trustworthy Confidant: You’ll have someone you can go to for solid advice.
+You’ll have someone you can go to for solid advice. | |

-- Paid when it’s done: They only get paid once they sell your manuscript.
+They only get paid once they sell your manuscript. |

 How To Find A Literary Agent